European eel: Life history

-Much of the European eel's life history was a mystery for centuries, as fishermen never caught anything they could identify as a young eel.
-Unlike many other migrating fish, eels begin their life cycle in the ocean and spend most of their lives in fresh inland water, or brackish coastal water, returning to the ocean to spawn and then die.
+Much of the European eel life history was shrouded in mystery for centuries, as fishermen never caught anything they could identify as a juvenile eel.
+Unlike many other migratory fish, eels begin their life cycle in the ocean, spending most of their lives in fresh inland water, or brackish coastal water before returning to the ocean to spawn and then die.
 In the early 1900s, Danish researcher Johannes Schmidt identified the Sargasso Sea as the most likely spawning grounds for European eels.
 The larvae (leptocephali) drift towards Europe in a 300-day migration.

 When approaching the European coast, the larvae metamorphose into a transparent larval stage called "glass eel", enter estuaries, and many start migrating upstream.
 After entering their continental habitat, the glass eels metamorphose into elvers, miniature versions of the adult eels.
-As the eel grows, it becomes known as a "yellow eel" due to the brownish-yellow color of their sides and belly.
-After 5–20 years in fresh or brackish water, the eels become sexually mature, their eyes grow larger, their flanks become silver, and their bellies white in color.
+As the eel grows, it becomes known as a "yellow eel" due to the brownish-yellow colour of their sides and belly.
+After 5–20 years in fresh or brackish water, the eels become sexually mature, their eyes grow larger, their flanks become silver, and their bellies white in colour.
 In this stage, the eels are known as "silver eels", and they begin their migration back to the Sargasso Sea to spawn.
 Silvering is important in an eel's development because it allows for increased levels of the steroid hormone cortisol, which is needed for their migration from fresh water back to the sea.
-Cortisol plays a role in the long migration because it allows for the mobilization of energy during migration.
+Cortisol plays a role in the long migration because it allows for the mobilisation of energy during migration.
 Also playing a key role in silvering is the production of the steroid 11-Ketotestosterone (11-KT), which prepares the eel for structural changes to the skin to endure the migration from fresh water to saltwater.

+Sometimes eels will never enter freshwater and will remain in a marine environment throughout their life.
+Others grow up in brackish water, or migrate between saltwater, brackish water and freshwater several times during their lifetime.

 Magnetoreception has also been reported in the European eel by at least one study, and may be used for navigation.